 Dubh (Duff) mac Mael Coluim (son of Malcolm I) lived c.
 930-966 and was King of Alba (Scotland) from 962 – 966.
 He succeeded Indulf son of Constantine II.

 The following year Dubh was killed by the men of Moray at Forres, quite possibly on the instruction of Cullen.
-It was said Professor Dauvit Broun of Glasgow University, an event that, “coincided with an eclipse of the sun on 20 July 966.”
+Professor Dauvit Broun of Glasgow University described it as an event that, “coincided with an eclipse of the sun on 20 July 966.”

 Buried on island of Iona